dalmo1991/superflexPy/doc/components.rst

 .. image:: pics/components/splitter.png
    :align: center

-A :code:`Splitter` is an element that takes the outputs of a single upstream element and distributes them to several downstream elements.
+A :code:`Splitter` is an element that receives the outputs of a single upstream element and distributes them to several downstream elements.

 The behavior of a splitter in SuperflexPy is controlled by two matrices:
 "direction" and "weight".
-The direction specifies *which* input fluxes contribute (even fractionally) to the downstream elements and in which order.
+The direction matrix specifies *which* input fluxes contribute (even fractionally) to the downstream elements and in which order.
-The weight defines the *proportion* of each of the input fluxes that goes into each the downstream element.
+The weight matrix defines the *proportion* of each of the input fluxes that goes into each the downstream element.

-Looking at the picture, element S receives 3 input fluxes, which are coloured and indexed according to their order: red (index 0), black (index 1), and blue (index 2).
-Element E2 receives the black flux as first input (index 0), and the blue flux as second input (index 1), and does not receive any portion of the third flux.
-Element E3 receives the blue flux as first input (index 0), the red flux as second input (index 1), and does not receive any portion of the black flux.
+In the illustration schematic, element S receives 3 input fluxes, which are coloured and indexed according to their order: red (index 0), black (index 1), and blue (index 2).
+Element E2 receives the black flux as its first input (index 0), the blue flux as its second input (index 1), and does not receive any portion of the third flux.
+Element E3 receives the blue flux as its first input (index 0), the red flux as its second input (index 1), and does not receive any portion of the black flux.

 This information is represented by the direction matrix :math:`\mathbf{D}` as